GNU-Ymir/Documentations/en/primitives/types.md

 All the information about TypeInfo are presented in chapter [Dynamic types](https://gnu-ymir.github.io/Documentations/en/types_advanced/).

+## Typeof and Sizeof

-The keyword **`typeof`** retreive the type of a value at compilation time.
+1) The keyword **`typeof`** retreives the type of a value at compilation time.
 This type can be used in any context, to retreive type information.
-For example, in a variable declaration.
+For example, in a variable declaration, a function parameter, or return type, structure fields, etc..

 ```ymir
 import std::io;